DalitsoMandala/ToDo-Daily/README.md

 # Todo-Daily

 This a to-do list platform for anyone who wants to keep track of their daily tasks.
+Made with Laravel ^10.10

 ## Requirements